markmontymark/patterns/README.md

 TODO

-This is by far the most Python I have ever wrote, so probaly has tons of bad habits or bad idioms, so should fix that eventually.
+This is by far the most Python I have ever wrote, so probably has tons of bad habits or bad idioms.

 ## Perl6

 Install Perl6

-See notes in perl6/README.md as they're *not* just a couple of steps...
+See notes in perl6/README.md as they are *not* just a couple of steps...

 Once that's sorted: